uGOsnow

 While it will be a lot cheaper to take the train, there will be two changes from the airport, which will include a ride on the tram to the train station and then another change at Jenbach.
 But that said, if you’re visiting any resort from Innsbruck, you’ll often find the train connections are excellent and reasonably fast.
 Also, you won’t be the only people with a load of skis or snowboards on these public services.

 In Switzerland, you’ll find trains connect you to pretty much all the ski resorts.
-For Verbier, for example, you can take the train from Geneva Airport to Le Chable, which is then connected via gondola to the town of Verbier itself.
+For Verbier, for example, you can take the train from Geneva Airport to Le Chable, which is then connected via gondola to the village of Verbier itself.
 Of course, finding your hotel is a whole other thing.

 Switzerland has an excellent public transport network to access ski resorts via train or bus